Fraasi/Leaflet-GPX-Map/README.md

-+# Leaflet-GPX-Map
+# Leaflet-GPX-Map
- +Leaflet map to show gpx tracks with some additional plugins.
+### Leaflet map to show gpx tracks with some additional plugins.

 Took me about two months to code, starting from zero knowledge about javascript.